 What should I do before the race?

 Familiarize yourself with the aid stations.
 The race is one long out and back, so the runners go through every aid station twice.
-As of 2019, crew and pacers can access the May Queen, Outward Bound, Treeline (unofficial crew access between Outward Bound and Halfpipe), Twin Lakes, and Winfield.
+As of 2019, crew and pacers can access the May Queen, Outward Bound, Treeline (unofficial crew access between Outward Bound and Halfpipe, a lot of people just call it Halfpipe or the field at Halfpipe), Twin Lakes, and Winfield.

-I love a good spreadsheet, so I put all of this information in a Google sheet, downloaded the app, and kept it handy throughout the weekend.
+I love a good spreadsheet, so I put all of this information in a Google sheet, downloaded the app, and kept it handy throughout the weekend (make sure you make the sheet available offline).
 You can see it here.

 What should I bring to every aid station?